Godescalc Evangelistary: Description

 The manuscript, a product of the Carolingian Renaissance, is the earliest example of a Carolingian illumination style.
 This style was characterized by naturalist motifs in the decoration, and a fusion of Insular Anglo-Saxon/Irish, early Christian (late Classical) and Byzantine styles.
 The ornamental motifs on the opening page of each Gospel rely heavily on the interlaces of Hiberno-Saxon origin.
 The portraits of the Evangelists and Christ are based on Byzantine models, such as the mosaics of San Vitale at Ravenna.
 The artist used natural illusionistic techniques to create the appearance of volume in the characters, and used elaborate shadings in light and dark to give characters depth.
 The Carolingian illumination style was the earliest style to regularly utilize Caroline minuscule script, the precursor to our modern lower case letters.
 The Godescalc Evangelistary is illuminated in the same style as the Dagulf Psalter.
 Both manuscripts seem to belong in a group of works known as the “Ada School” or Court School of Charlemagne.

 Contents

 The Godescalc Evangelistary outlines prayer services and contains selections from the Gospels designed to be read at Mass through the liturgical year.
 The content of the Godescalc Evangelistary is a reminder of Charlemagne's intention to renew culture of the past rather than to create a new one.
 There was a movement to correct Psalters, Gospel books, and other works to provide easier understanding of texts that had become unclear over time.
-The Godescalc Evangelistary is written in gold and silver ink on purple vellum in uncial characters except the dedication, which is written in Caroline minuscule.
+The Godescalc Evangelistary is written in gold and silver ink on purple vellum in uncial characters except the dedication, which is written in Carolingian minuscule.
 The codex is decorated by six miniature figures.
 The first four are Evangelist portraits, of the authors of the Gospels.
 The fifth is a Christ in Majesty.
 The sixth image is of the Fountain of Life, or fons vitae.